 These tools can be categorized into 3 categories:

-- Online tools– it is a matter of pasting the code and copying result immediately.
+- Online tools– it is a matter of pasting the code and copying results immediately.
 The nice thing about the online tools is its speed with which you can work.

-- Online YUI compressor- it is a powerful tool which also uses YUI compressor with lots of CSS minification capabilities to make the code neat.
+- Online YUI compressor- it is a powerful tool that also uses YUI compressor with lots of CSS minification capabilities to make the code neat.